 Within the framework of the relationship between design and content, choosing fonts or creating them is a response to a need—readability and simplicity or virtuosic creativity.
 Sometimes there is great design value in the “boring” and the “simple.”
 Sometimes the typographic expression is another layer or reflection of a message in the form of text and you can let it go wild.
 The most fun is when there is room for both.
 It creates an interesting tension in the design.

 The same as choosing fonts.
 It’s another design element that responds to the content.
 I have a personal preference for the materiality of wood-free paper, which I experience as the “truth” of paper.
-When we design objects in the studio that are not books, for example an iron chair, then in most cases the material will be bare, unprocessed and unpainted.
-But if something else is required for the content, like glossy chromo paper, then of course the potential is limitless.
+When we design objects in the studio that are not books, for example, an iron chair, then in most cases the material will be bare, unprocessed and unpainted.
+But if something else is required for the content, like glossy chromo paper, then of course, the potential is limitless.

 Two designers that I like–Wang Zhihong and Ludovic Balland.